rinahillmann/dialectical-corpus/README.md

 Aristotle's Greek original sits at the root.
 From there the tradition splits three ways: a Greek commentary, an Arabic translation, and a Latin line via Boethius.
 Cicero's *Topica* is a related but independently written work (not a translation of Aristotle, but a Roman rhetorical handbook drawing on the same logical material) with its own Latin commentary tradition.

 **2. The Hebrew branch (skips Latin entirely)**
 Three further works reach Hebrew readers directly from Arabic, without ever passing through Latin: al-Farabi's own treatise on dialectic (*Kitab al-Jadal*), and Averroes' *Middle Commentary* and *Short Commentary* on the *Topics*.
-Both Arabic originals are now in the corpus, each followed by a Hebrew translation — and, for the Middle Commentary, a further Hebrew super-commentary on top of that translation.
+Both Arabic originals are now in the corpus, each followed by a Hebrew translation; and, for the Middle Commentary, a further Hebrew super-commentary on top of that translation.

 ## Folder by folder